The Day John Deere Shared the Stage with Martin Luther King, Jr.

 King accepted the award “in the name of non-violence and the philosophy of love,” telling the crowd, “do not stoop to violence.”
 Instead, “put up your souls.”

 That night, after the event, William Hewitt left for New York, with a stop in Chicago.
 As it happened, King needed a ride to the Windy City; Hewitt offered a seat on the company plane.
-Details on the flight are undocumented, but surely the two spoke of the unfinished work ahead.
+Surely, the two spoke of the unfinished work ahead.